rassweiler/GeneticAlgorithm/README.md

 #Simple Genetic Algorithm

-## Setup
+## Setup Windows

-- Windows open visual studio 2013 solution
+- Open visual studio solution, 2013 or 2015
-- compile / debug in IDE
+- Build either debug or release
+- Run the console program

+## Setup Linux/Mac

+- This has not been tested or written for other platforms.

 ## Credits

-- Written in C++ by Kyle Rassweiler
+- Written in C++ by [Kyle Rassweiler](http://www.kylerassweiler.ca) [Source](https://github.com/rassweiler/GeneticAlgorithm)
 - Processing tutorial by Daniel Shiffman [Site](http://natureofcode.com/book/chapter-9-the-evolution-of-code/).

 ## License